apyle/RepData_PeerAssessment2/PA2_template.md

 Answer these two questions:

 1. Across the United States, which types of events (as indicated in the `EVTYPE` variable) are most harmful with respect to population health?
-1. Across the United States, which types of events have the greatest economic consequences?